-So we developed a three-step system (the Three Ps) for making sure our timelines started on time, stayed on time and gave us wiggle room in case they still got off time.
+So we developed a three-step system for making sure our wedding day timelines start on time, stay on time and give us wiggle room in case they get off track.

 So instead of being the people above, we could be the people below:

 “I had just the right amount of time.”